 Being hurt by another person’s carelessness can be a nerve-racking and unpleasant experience.
 With over five decades of combined legal experience, we do not collect any fees unless we help you recover compensation for your injuries, and we have a proven track record of securing high payouts for our clients.

-To find out how we can help you on your case, contact Seay/Felton, LLC Trial Lawyers today to schedule your consultation.
+To find out how we can help you with your case, contact Seay/Felton, LLC Trial Lawyers today to schedule your consultation.

 Yes.
 You can still file a claim, but it may be more difficult to prove the injury is directly linked to the accident.
 It’s important to seek medical attention as soon as possible after the incident and keep detailed records of your symptoms and treatment.